kittynXR/mewbot/README.md

 When it runs for the first time it gives instructions and links for you get get the appropriate tokens from the various services it connects to.

+All tokens and credentials are stored in `mewbot.conf` which is located in the same folder as the built .exe

 Will merge to main and post an executable package when it's more feature-complete.